Xkf0/mpcControlPlusRoad/README.md

 The actual landed historical data is stored in the root directory in a file named `historicalDataActualLanding.txt`.

 <img height="240" src="figure/controlTruth.jpg" width="400"/>  <img height="240" src="figure/controlTruth0.jpg" width="400"/>

+## 📢 Acknowledgments

+I would like to express my sincere gratitude to Xinke Liu for her invaluable support and contributions to this project.